lassegit/sublime-es7-javascript-react-snippets/readme.md

 # Sublime ES7 React/Redux/React-Native/JS snippets

-This Sublime extension ports the excellent and popular snippets collection from the ["VS Code ES7 React/Redux/React-Native/JS snippets"](https://github.com/dsznajder/vscode-es7-javascript-react-snippets) to Sublime.
+This Sublime extension ports the excellent and popular snippets collection from the **["VS Code ES7 React/Redux/React-Native/JS snippets"](https://github.com/dsznajder/vscode-es7-javascript-react-snippets)** to Sublime.
 The snippets from the VS Code extension are located in `scr/snippets.json`, the script that converts the snippets to Sublime snippet format is in `src/index.js` and the finished Sublime snippets are in `snippets/` folder.

 Also note, all `{ PureComponent }` or `{ Component }` have been replaced with `...extends React.PureComponent` or `...extends React.Component`.

-The are in total 148 snippets.
+The are in total 148

 ## Installation